StackVista/stackstate-docs/setup/security/rbac/rbac_permissions.md

 #### Allow a user to create \(save\) views

-Provide a subject with the system permission to create \(save\) views:
+Give a subject with the system permission to create \(save\) views:

 ```text
 sts rbac grant --subject [role-name] --permission create-views